 3 Complete the dialogue about the picture using the present simple or present continuous form of the verbs given.
 Write the answers in your notebook.

-- Molly: Hi, Julia.
-What (a) you (do)?
-Are you at home?
+Molly: Hi, Julia.
+What (a) are

 Julia: Yes.
-I never (b) (go) out on - Wednesdays.
+I never (b) go (go) out on